blue background with different energy examples

 Resources, tools and training →

-The IGNITE Network+ Mentoring Programme: Action Learning Circles programme has launched for 2025 intake!
+The IGNITE Network+ Action Learning Circles offer a unique space for researchers to:

 • be inclusive and centred around people.